microsoft/fluentui/packages/react-components/react-dialog/Spec.md

 ### Dialog

 The root level component serves as an interface for interaction with all possible behaviors exposed.
 It provides context down the hierarchy to `children` compound components to allow functionality.
-This component expects to receive as children either a `DialogContent` or a `DialogTrigger` and a `DialogContent` (or some component that will eventually render one of those compound components) in this specific order
+This component expects to receive as children either a `DialogSurface` or a `DialogTrigger` and a `DialogSurface` (or some component that will eventually render one of those compound components) in this specific order

 ```tsx
 type DialogSlots = {